 The proposed project involves the construction and operation of a pumped storage scheme (power generation facility) in the Steelpoort area.
-The function of a pumped storage scheme is to supply power during the time of peak demands and to store surplus power during off-peak periods, which will be utilized later.
+The function of a pumped storage scheme is to supply power during the time of peak demands and to store surplus power during off-peak periods.
 Electricity supply is thereby "shifted" from off-peak times, when there is surplus electricity, to peak times, when there is often a shortage of available electricity.